ulab-uiuc/research-town/evaluation/heldout_eval/readme.md

    - `--model_name="gpt-4o"`
    - `--model_name="together_ai/meta-llama/Llama-3-70b-chat-hf"`
 3. `--review_paper_num`: how many papers with reviews to evaluate.
-4. `--review_agent_num`: for each paper, the number agents as its reviewers.
+4. `--review_agent_num`: for each paper, the number of agents as its reviewers.